Howrah–Vasco da Gama Amaravati Express: Introduction

 The train is named after the famous capital city of the Satavahana dynasty, Amaravati, which stands in the present-day Guntur district.

 It is the only train connecting the states of West Bengal and Goa directly, and between Kolkata and Goa.The train is highly preferred by tourists and nature lovers, because it runs through the coastal Goa, the Deccan Plateau, coastal Andhra, and Orissa, and the spectacular Braganza Ghats of the Western Ghats, where it meets the world-famous Dudhsagar Falls.

 The 18047/Amaravati Express has an average speed of 52 km/h and covers 2119 km in 40h 30m.
 The 18048/Amaravati Express has an average speed of 52 km/h and covers 2119 km in 41h 05m.

 Timings

 The 18047/Amaravati Express departs from Shalimar railway station at 23:15 IST (Monday, Tuesday, Thursday, Saturday) and arrives Vasco da Gama at 15:45 IST (Monday, Wednesday, Thursday, Saturday).

 The 18048/Amaravati Express departs from Vasco da Gama at 6:30 IST (Sunday, Tuesday, Thursday, Friday) and arrives Shalimar railway station at 23:35 IST (Monday, Wednesday, Friday, Saturday).

 Halts

-The enroute halts of the train are:
+The en route halts of the train are: